cutaway-security/IACS_STAR_Methodology/README.md

   - Safety equipment configuration changed but limited impact to process (7)
   - Safety equipment damaged but limited impact to process (8)
   - Safety equipment damaged causing process failure or automatic shutdown (9)
-- **Safety equipment** - How well are digital safety equipment deployed and protected?
+- **Safety Equipment** - How well are digital safety equipment deployed and protected?
   - Safety equipment not required for process (0)
   - Safety equipment required for process but not remotely accessible or on the same network as vulnerability (1)
   - Safety equipment required for process, remotely accessible, and requires MFA but not on the same network as vulnerability (2)